 - Munoz will be remembered chiefly for the David Dao incident and the ensuing customer service debacle.
 The video of Dao being dragged out of his seat screaming was seen around the world.
 While the dragging was not Munoz’s fault (the underlying problem wasn’t unique to United,) the company’s horrendous response to the incident was.
 However, Munoz is worthy of praise for using the event as a learning exercise and an impetus for wholesale change in United’s operations and employee culture.
 In the aftermath of the incident, many customers vowed to boycott United flights, but that sentiment passed as the backlash over the incident waned.
 Even so, the David Dao incident need not have happened for United’s operational and cultural changes to materialize.

-Scott Kirby is a hardnosed, “Wall Street-first, customer loyalty-last” kinda leader.
+Now then, Scott Kirby is a hardnosed, “Wall Street-first, customer loyalty-last” kinda leader.
 Even though Kirby has made United an operationally reliable airline, his manic focus on cost-cutting has made him less popular with United’s staff and its frequent fliers.
 Let’s hope he’ll keep the momentum and preserve the good that Munoz has wrought.